 1. Whether, in 1994, Congress eliminated the distinction between “historic tribes” and “created tribes” and, thereby, eliminated the requirement that a tribe must have pre-existed the United States to have tribal immunity

 2. Whether the JIV, which became a quarter-blood Indian group in 1996, is a federally recognized tribe, with tribal immunity, by virtue of the fact that it is still on the list of “Indian tribal entities” eligible to receive BIA services.

-Here are the materials in State of Kansas v.
-Dept. of the Interior (D. Kan.):
+Here is the opinion in Eastern Band of Cherokee Indians v.
+Dept. of the Interior (D.D.C.):